-Here’s the reality.
 In a recent study from Stanford University, scientists have zeroed in on the brain activation patterns of poor readers.
-They have found that such brain activation maps are similar in those with higher and lower IQs.
+They have found that these “brain activation maps” are similar in those with higher and lower IQs.

 In other words, dyslexia doesn’t mean your dumb.
 On the other hand, it doesn’t mean that just because you’re dyslexic, you’re automatically brilliant.
-The article’s title is even,”Brain imaging study shows physiological basis of dyslexia.”
+The article’s title is, “Brain imaging study shows physiological basis of dyslexia.”

 According to Stanford’s School of Medicine, “…in the wake of recent behavioral studies showing that phonological deficits â€” that is, difficulties in processing the sound system of language, which often leads to difficulties in connecting the sounds of language to letters â€” are similar in poor readers regardless of IQ.”

-Instead, and here’s where I get angry, there are articles with the following headlines, “Doubts raised over dyslexia diagnoses” with the subheading: “Dyslexia could be just a label, according to scientists, after a study of brain scans found there is little difference between the way children with the condition think while trying to read and those who simply have a low IQ.”
+But here’s where I get angry: There are articles with the following headlines, “Doubts raised over dyslexia diagnoses” with the subheading: “Dyslexia could be just a label, according to scientists, after a study of brain scans found there is little difference between the way children with the condition think while trying to read and those who simply have a low IQ.”

 Again, direct from Stanford (who did the study):